The Four Horsemen (professional wrestling): Sting and Sid Vicious (1989–1991)

-The Horsemen reformed in December 1989 in the NWA/WCW.
+The Horsemen reformed in December 1989 in WCW.
 Flair, Arn and Ole Anderson, and long-standing rival Sting formed the group in a shocker.
 Tully Blanchard was set to return as well, but failed a drug test while still with the WWF.
-WCW heard of this, and decided not to rehire him.
+WCW, namely its head Jim Herd heard of this, and decided not to rehire him.
 They were faces and feuded with Gary Hart's J-Tex Corporation of Terry Funk, Great Muta, Buzz Sawyer and The Dragonmaster.
 At the culmination of this feud the group returned to being heels, kicking Sting out for daring to challenge Ric Flair for the World Title.
 "Sting, you never were a Horseman" Ric Flair would say afterwards in a TV spot, according to Arn Anderson, Sting actually requested to be taken out of the group because he wanted to be on his own.
 Woman soon became Flair's valet.
 They feuded with Luger, Sting, Rick Steiner, Scott Steiner and El Gigante during this time.

 In May 1990, Ole retired from active competition and served as the group's manager, Barry Windham returned to WCW and the Horsemen on the May 5th NWA World Wide Wrestling, and Sid Vicious was added to fill out the group on the May 11th NWA Power Hour.
 They feuded with the Dudes With Attitudes which consisted of Sting, Luger, the Steiner Brothers, Paul Orndorff and Junkyard Dog.
 By the end of 1990, Ole and Woman left the NWA.